alajusticia/laravel-expirable/README.md

     use Expirable;
 ```

-> This trait makes use of `ALajusticia\Expirable\ExpirableEloquentQueryBuilder`.
-So, if your model is already using a custom Eloquent query builder, take into account that this custom query builder must extend the `ALajusticia\Expirable\ExpirableEloquentQueryBuilder` query builder provided by this package.

 #### Default name of the attribute

 By default the package adds an attribute named `expires_at` on your model.